bringmethedeathstar/static-starter/README.md

 You'll also find a `navigation.json` file, which we use to loop over in our nav partial to generate our navigation.
 There's also a `helpers.js` file, which just contains a simple environment helper.

-Uncompiled SCSS and JS reside in the `resources` folder - as mentioned above, Mix will be watching these folders for any changes (you should restart the server when creating new partials/folders).
+Uncompiled SCSS and JS reside in the `src/assets` folder - as mentioned above, Mix will be watching these folders for any changes (you should restart the server when creating new partials/folders).

 In development mode, Skeleventy will reference `main.css` for it's stylesheet.
 This will be pretty chunky in filesize (around 800KB!), due to the amount of Tailwind utility classes - but don't worry, Skeleventy has you covered!